 I love planning parties too!
 I enjoy planning my kids’ birthday parties with their fun themes.
 I scour Pinterest for ideas and inspiration.
 My Boob-Voyage became such an event.
 I scoured the internet for ideas.

 I recruited my mother-in-law to make a boob cake and cupcakes.
 We gave her cake decorating classes for Christmas a couple years in a row.
 Best gift ever!
-It’s the gift that keeps on giving.
-We reap the benefits every time one of our kids has a birthday and in instances like this.
+She is so talented and has made some amazing creations.

 With only a month to squeeze in a party before my mastectomy I quickly devised a plan.
 I decided upon a girls’ night out, for the party.
 I spoke with my husband about a couple’s party, but we both felt like a girls’ night was more fitting.
 Even though he was jealous of the fun we would have without him.